AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/batch.md

      .ToListAsync<EntityClass>();
 ```

-*Entities of different type can be retrieved by using `AsDocuments()` method the same way as for other read operations.*
+*Entities of different types can be retrieved by using `AsDocuments()` method the same way as for other read operations.*

 ## BatchWriteItem